Candace Owens Is Tired Of Teachers Calling Out Racism

-Category: World Politics Hits: 8Conservative activist Candace Owens on Sunday argued that children should not be allowed to go to schools that teach how "not to be a racist."
+Category: World Politics Hits: 14Conservative activist Candace Owens on Sunday argued that children should not be allowed to go to schools that teach how "not to be a racist."
 During an appearance on Fox News, host Maria Bartiromo misleadingly praised former President Donald Trump for his "big showing" among Black voters in 2020.
 For her part, Owens suggested that it is a win for Republicans if Latino men are lured into following QAnon.
 "All of this makes sense to us [conservatives]," she opined.
 "Calling everybody a racist and a white supremacist, it's getting pretty old.
 You have to deliver and you have to make their communities better, which Democrats are not doing."
 Bartiromo then claimed schools are encouraging people who "identify as white" to "come to a meeting because we want to make sure you can thrive and strive not to be a racist."
 "They're assuming every kid is a racist!"
 Bartiromo exclaimed.
 Owens pointed out that former Fox News host Megyn Kelly had taken her kids out of school due to anti-racism curriculum.
 "I truly believe that it's time for us to pull our kids out of school," she insisted.
 "And I know people say, 'Not all of us can afford to do that.'
 The country wasn't built on people having a lot of money when they were home schooling."
 "We're starting to see this more and more," Owens continued.
 "It's indoctrination that's happening.
 They're trying to fuel race issues in this country.
 They're trying to teach this Marxist ideology."

 Read more https://crooksandliars.com/2021/04/candace-owens-calling-everybody-racist-and